gortonator/bsds-6650/assignments-2022/Assignment-1.md

 Write a simple test that calls the API before proceeding, to establish that you have connectivity.
 The examples in the README and documentation are your friends ;).

 To connect to your remote server on EC2 you need to call  ApiClient class methods (hint - setBasePath(...)) .
 It's recommended to create an instance of `ApiClient` per thread in a multithreaded environment to avoid any potential issues.
-You then pass this ApiClient object to your SkiersApi object.
-Again, look at the constructors for SkiersApi. **(Note - you should never modify generated code !)**
+You then pass this ApiClient object to your SwipeApi object.
+Again, look at the constructors for SwipeApi. **(Note - you should never modify generated code !)**

 If you don't want to figure out the Swagger client, you can use the [Java 11 HTTP client classes](https://openjdk.org/groups/net/httpclient/intro.html) or the [Apache Java HTTP API](https://hc.apache.org/index.html).
 They are pretty straightforward to figure out.